donnywarren/dynamic-trivia/README.md

 #### MVP

-- Locate and test external api for stability, content quality and reliability
+I.   Locate and test external api for stability, content quality and reliability II.
+Produce basic page layouts for each of the necessary app screens III.
+User functionality will include:
-- Produce basic page layouts for each of the necessary app screens
+	a) animated welcome screeen
-- User functionality will include:
+	b) instruction screen with difficulty selection buttons
-	-a) animated welcome screeen
+	c) category selection screeen with six category buttons
-	-b) instruction screen with difficulty selection buttons -c) category selection screeen with six category buttons -d) game play screen
+	d) game play screen
-		-1. start button that converts to animated timer
+		1. start button that converts to animated timer
-		-2. current score board
+		2. current score board
-		-3. question with 4 randomly arranged answers
+		3. question with 4 randomly arranged answers
-		-4. new game button
+		4. new game button

-- App will be responsive to larger screen sizes but fundamentaly designed for mobile
+IV.
+App will be responsive to larger screen sizes but fundamentaly designed for mobile

 #### PostMVP